-He is a recognised leader in construction law, with a long history of successful outcomes in various courts and tribunals at all levels.
-He is currently listed as a Leading Senior Counsel in the 2018 Doyles Guide.
-The listing maintains Franco’s ranking as a pre-eminent or leading construction law practitioner in the Doyles Guide over several years.
+Franco is currently listed as a leading senior counsel in the 2020 Doyles Guide.
+The 2020 listing maintains Franco’s ranking as a leading construction law practitioner in New South Wales and Australia in the Doyles Guide over several years.

-Franco has a keen interest and involvement in alternate dispute resolution.
-From 2002-2005, Franco was a part-time lecturer in Commercial Arbitration at the University of Technology, Sydney, and has appeared for both claimants and respondents in a variety of domestic and international arbitrations, as well as expert and neutral evaluations.
+Franco has substantial knowledge and experience in alternate dispute resolution.
+From 2002-2005, Franco was a part-time lecturer in commercial arbitration at the University of Technology, Sydney, and has appeared for both claimants in respondents in a variety of domestic and international arbitration, as well as expert and neutral evaluations.

 Focus Areas + Select Cases

 Roude v Helwani NSWSC 123 – Appeal on principles of quantum meruit.

 ET-China.com International Holdings Ltd v Cheung NSWSC 1874 –oppression shareholder dispute involving offshore companies.